Gino-Freud-Hobayan/retail-store-management-gino/README.md

-I created a Retail Store Management System that ......
+I created a Retail Store Management System using the _____ programming language that ......